 Find a Local Group or Organization

 Small Business Startup

-One-on-one consultations for entrepreneurs at the Spring Garden Road Library.
+One-on-one consultations for entrepreneurs at the Halifax Central Library.
 Starting or expanding a business can be an overwhelming prospect.
 Let us guide you to resources that can help lessen the anxiety.
 Geared toward the startup entrepreneur, each 45 minute one-on-one information session is tailored to your business idea.
 More info...

 Use databases to find information about industry trends, statistics and startup advice.
 Includes articles from:

 - Business magazines: Good sources for background information

 - Trade journals: Targeted for a specific industry/trade; invaluable resource for small business owners

 - Newspapers: First to carry information about changes in your field/industry

 - Business Plans Handbook (eBook edition)